xy-241/CS-Notes/content/Programming/Pointer.md

 >[!important] More power!
 > [[Function#Function Scope Rule|Function scope rules]] prevent a [[Function#Function Call|function call]] from directly modifying variables outside its own scope.
 However, using pointers allows you to pass [[Memory Address|memory addresses]] to a function, **enabling changes made within the function to affect variables outside its scope**.

+>[!code] Pointer size
+> On a 32-bit system, a pointer is typically 4 bytes, while on a 64-bit system, it's usually 8 bytes.

 ### Pointee
 - The **actual data** that a [[Pointer]] points-to inside the [[Address Space#Heap Segment]]